StephenComino/ThermalCameraThesis/README.md

 ## todo
 - [ ] - Calibrate the thermal Camera (Flir Lepton 3) with the Intel Realsense Depth Camera (Stereo Callibration)
+- [ ] - Return Depth data with the Thermal Data for Iphone 7
 - [ ] - Zoom in / Zoom out features
 - [ ] - Test and remove Bugs from Iphone application
 - [ ] - Upload Steps and code to repreoduce product to this page.